 This skill is about doing the work, not describing it.
 Read code, edit files, run commands, produce a working pipeline.

-The script updates the eval-driven-dev skill and pixie-qa python package to the latest version, initializes the pixie working directory if it's not already initialized, and starts a web server in the background to show user updates.
-If the skill or package update fails, continue — do not let these failures block the rest of the workflow.
+The script updates the eval-driven-dev skill and pixie-qa python package to latest version, initialize the pixie working directory if it's not already initialized, and start a web server in the background to show user updates.

 How to work — read this before doing anything else: